As an Amazon Associate we earn from qualifying purchases.

 By far the most difficult part about acorn squash (and almost all winter squash) is cutting through the thick skin.
 Luckily the acorn squash has one of the thinnest skins when it comes to winter squash so it isn’t that bad comparatively.

-Our solution is to use a very sharp, sturdy knife.
+My solution is to use a very sharp, sturdy knife.
 Place the squash stem down (this should be the flattest side).
 Cut from the point to the stem in half.
 Now you should be able to lay the squash cut sides down giving you a flat stable bottom to cut through.

 - Cayenne for a spicy squash